COACHING EXPERIENCE AND ADVENTURES

-An on going relationship between client and coach in which detailed daily programs are written for the client, normally using Training Peaks or Today’s Plan software.
-Communication may include weekly phone conversations, daily emails, and may include face to face meetings [for local athletes] and or training sessions from time to time.
+An on going relationship between client and coach in which detailed daily programs are written using the Today’s Plan software platform.
+Communication may include phone conversations, daily emails, and may include face to face meetings [for local athletes] and or training sessions from time to time.
 Details depend on the level of coaching plan selected.
 Flexible training means when life gets in the way or changes in schedule happen, training is re-written or adjusted to accommodate.
 The scope of my guidance includes some elements of holistic life coaching, diet, and strength and conditioning work.
 Any athlete brings the their total stress “to the gym”, or in a cyclist’s case, to the saddle, and the total health of the client is considered in context of this program.

 If you would like to hire Colby for a consultation on your own coaching program, or to discuss coaching philosophies, program design, establishment of goals, or for questions about event specifics such as an Hour Record attempt, please use the appointment scheduler and select an available appointment option that suits your needs.

 The rate is $200/hr for the first hour of consolation, and $180/hr of additional time [billed in 15 min increments].
 If additional time is used for background research, the rate is $180/h